theotherp/nzbhydra2/nativeNotes.md

 Thanks for testing!

 For windows / linux without docker:
+Download https://ufile.io/hc29ixbe for windows and https://ufile.io/ddge0a8f for Linux.
-Shut down your instance.
+Shut down your NZBHydra instance.
 Make a copy of the whole folder.
-In that folder delete the "lib" folder.
-Extract the contents of TODO into that folder, overwriting old files.
+In the original main folder delete the "lib" folder.
+Extract the contents of the downloaded ZIP into the main folder, overwriting old files.
 Start NZBHydra as usual.
-Under Linux you may need to install `libfreetype6`.
+On Linux you may need to install `libfreetype6`.

 For docker:
 Make a copy of your config folder.
 Run `docker.io/thespad/playground:nzbhydra2` mounting the copy of the data folder (see https://github.com/linuxserver/docker-nzbhydra2 for details).
 You can choose to shut down your other instance and map the original port or use this instance in parallel, mapping another port (e.g. 5062:5061).

 On startup NZBHydra should migrate your old database which may take a bit.
-If not, please make a post here along with the `.log` files from the `data/log` folder
+If this doesn't succeed please make a post here along with the `.log` files from the `data/log` folder.

+If it starts give it a test run.
+Make some searches, check the history and stats, perhaps configure an external tool, whatever.
+If you encounter any problems please post here.
 ***